Apsara197/Admin-Panel/README.md

 # Admin-Panel
-Student Management Dashboard – A simple admin panel built with HTML, CSS &amp; Bootstrap .
+Student Management Dashboard – A simple admin panel built with HTML, CSS and Bootstrap .
 Includes login/logout functionality and dynamic layout for student and admin views.